NicolasRidoire/SimpleCGUI/README.md

 # SimpleCGUI

-A simple C GUI library made by a student in his free time because why not.
+A simple C GUI library to learn a bit more about the system dependant APIs.

 ## Cross-platform